-Schemper Harvesting operates with NEW John Deere S-Series combines and R-Series tractors, Brent Avalanche grain carts and a Kinze grain cart, as well as Kenworth and Peterbilt trucks and Wilson trailers.
+Schemper Harvesting operates with NEW John Deere S-Series combines (s670's and s770's) and R-Series tractors (8,000's), Brent Avalanche grain carts and a Kinze grain cart, as well as Kenworth and Peterbilt trucks and Wilson trailers.
 We have the equipment and management to quickly and safely relocate to our harvest locations on time and provide the best harvesting experience to our customers.

-Several semis and a few tandem trucks (and pups) are used to transport grain from the field to the unloading destination.
+Several semis and a few tandem trucks are used to transport grain from the fields to the unloading destinations.
 All of our trucks are inspected and maintained on a daily basis to ensure 100% safety and reliability.
 Our grain trailers are also equipped with automatic tarps.